ParisNeo/safe_store/README.md

 **safe_store** is a Python library providing a lightweight, file-based **vector database AND graph database** using a single **SQLite** file.
 It's designed for simplicity and efficiency, making it ideal for integrating into **local Retrieval-Augmented Generation (RAG)** pipelines and knowledge graph applications.

 Store, manage, and query your document embeddings and extracted graph data locally with features like automatic change detection, multiple vectorization methods, safe concurrent access, document parsers, optional encryption, and LLM-powered graph construction & querying.
+The library also includes an experimental **Web User Interface (WebUI)** for interacting with the graph database.

 ---